-The Federal Home Finance Agency was formed last decade as part of the Housing and Economic Recovery Act of 2008.
-Later that year, as the housing market deteriorated, the agency took quasi-public mortgage-securitizers Fannie Mae and Freddie Mac into conservatorship, nationalizing the two former quasi-independent, government-sponsored entities.
+The FHFA was formed last decade as part of the Housing and Economic Recovery Act of 2008.
+Later that year, as the housing market deteriorated, the agency took quasi-public mortgage-securitizers Fannie Mae and Freddie Mac into conservatorship, which nationalized the former government-sponsored entities.

-Other loan traits that invoke the LLPA system include purchasing or refinancing a multi-unit home (e.g. 2-unit, 3-unit, 4-unit); purchasing or refinancing an investment property; and, purchasing or refinancing a home for which the combined loan-to-value exceeds 75% LTV can add to a borrower's cumulative LLPA loan fees.
+Purchasing or refinancing a multi-unit home (e.g. 2-unit, 3-unit, 4-unit); or, purchasing or refinancing an investment property; or, purchasing or refinancing a home for which the combined loan-to-value exceeds 75% LTV can add to a borrower's cumulative LLPA loan fees.

 Guarantee Fees : Rising In "Foreclosure High-Cost" States

 Guarantee fees were once an esoteric element of the mortgage business.
 Through the last few years, though, they've moved into the mainstream consciousness -- most notably after Congress added a 10 basis point "G-fee" hike to help fund last year's U.S. budget.

 A G-fee's primary function is pay for the pooling, servicing and selling of a mortgage-backed bond.
 However, they're also used to pay for the cost of credit default protection.
 Like an insurance policy, g-fees help protect the FHFA when loans go bad.

 This is why high-risk loans carry higher costs at closing -- protection against credit default costs more and the FHFA is required to "conserve" its assets.
 It's also why the FHFA is raising its g-fees yet again.

 In looking default and foreclosure data from all 50 states, the government deduced that the cost of a default to the FHFA varies by location, based on local law.
 In some states, the process of foreclosing on a home in default is simple.
 In other states, the process is arduous.